Somali Civil War (2009–present)

-Despite the growing challenges, al-Shabaab still controls large swarths of territory in southern Somalia.
+Despite the growing challenges, al-Shabaab still controls large swathes of territory in southern Somalia.
 It remains influential in many rural areas, and it now prioritizes guerrilla and terror attacks over territorial acquisitions.
 The Islamic State in Somalia (ISS) and Hizbul Islam have also carried out attacks against both factions.
-In 2013 Hizbul Islam renounced violence against the government, but as of 2022, ISS remains active in northern Somalia.
+In 2013 Hizbul Islam renounced violence against the government, but as of 2023, ISS remains active in northern Somalia.
+In 2023, the Las Anod conflict broke out in the northern part of Somalia between SSC-Khatumo and the Somaliland Army.